 This course explores the functions of community support systems, support systems personnel, community social issues and problems addressed by community support personnel with special emphasis on issues of particular concern to Native Americans.
 We will also gather information about the community service agencies in our area and build our own resource book for our community, again with the emphasis on Native issues.
 The majority of this course, because of the medium, will be reading, community support job descriptions, professional interviews, and web based research.
 Co-requisite: EN111.
-Course offered online.

-SO106 Introduction to Sociology 4 CR
+SO106 Introduction to Sociology

 This course is designed to examine human behavior in the socio-cultural setting and to evaluate the forces which act upon and shape that behavior.
 Special attention is given to the interaction of individuals in relationships with other groups and with larger social institutions.
 Native American issues and experiences will be incorporated as feasible and appropriate.
 Co-requisite: EN111 or college level placement test score or permission of Department Chair.
-Course offered on campus and online.

-SO203 Interpersonal/Intercultural Relations for Managers 3 CR
+Interpersonal/Intercultural Relations for Managers 3 CR

 The focus of this course is developing effective communication strategies in diverse social and cultural systems within the modern workplace.
 This course will address several key workplace issues, such as how to create and manage a business enterprise in which both the quality of customer service and employee morale/performance are at a level of peak performance.
 Other issues this course will address are: winning and maintaining both customer and employee allegiance, teamwork, and how to motivate a culturally and socially diverse employee base.
 Prerequisite: EN111.
-Course offered online.